What You Need to Know Before You Travel to Canada

 10) Anyone visiting Canada (with the exception of Americans) need to get an Electronic Travel Authorization (eTA) before entering the country.
 Even if you’re just transiting through Canada on the way to somewhere else, an eTA is required.
 Costing only $7 Canadian, you can easily apply, and get the the eTA online.
 It will be valid for five years.

 Recommended reading:Do Canadians Need a Visa to Travel to Turkey?

 11) We love our Tim Hortons.
 Tim Hortons is a nationwide coffee and donut shop chain that also has shops in the United States, Afghanistan, and even the Philippines.
 The franchise was started by a hockey player of the same name (how Canadian is that?).
-Many Canadians are addicted to their distinct flavour of coffee, as well as their donuts, most notably Timbits – bite sized donuts that come from poking the center out of regular donuts during the baking process.
+Many Canadians are addicted to their distinct flavour of coffee, as well as their donuts, most notably Timbits – bite sized donuts that are about the size of a hole in a donut.
 Buy a multi-pack and share them with friends.
 If you get the chance, be sure to take part in the Roll Up the Rim to Win contest.

 12) Dress for the weather but don’t overdo it.
 We’re known for being a Northern snow-filled land, not unlike what lies North of the Wall in Game of Thrones.
 You might be disappointed to know that we don’t all live in igloos, live in constant fear of being attacked by polar bears, or cross-country ski into work (although in Ottawa, some people skate into work during the winter).
 In fact, it might even be more warmer than you think.
 Canada experiences four seasons and depending on what time of the year and which part of the country you’re visiting, you could experience anything from blizzards, to constant downpours, and scorching temperatures with high levels of humidity.
 Do your research ahead of time and come armed with whatever you need, be it a parka, umbrella, or even a bikini!